jjvanzon/Circular-Language-Spec/spec/interfaces/interfaces-main-concepts.md

 ![](images/1.%20Interfaces%20Main%20Concepts.013.png)

-Classic inheritance is not the only form of inheritance in the new computer language.
+Classic inheritance is not the only form of inheritance in Encircle.
 Different forms of inheritance are covered separately in the chapter *Inheritance*, but it is important to point out here, that classic inheritance and interfaces are closely related.

 ### Main Usages of Contracts